torisaurus2003/optionizer-3000/README.md

 # Optionizer 3000

-Got options? want to execute them?
+Got options?
+Want to execute them?
 This is for you.

 Optionizer 3000 takes any options you have and lets you choose between them in a convenient presentation.
 Add labels, icons, commands and customize as much as you need.